artilishes/essential-react-ts-vite-boilerplate/README.md

-# React Vite Boilerplate
+# React TS Vite Boilerplate

-This is a boilerplate for building modern web applications with React, Vite, ESLint, Prettier, and Tailwind CSS.
-It also has TypeScript paths in place.
+This is a boilerplate for building modern web applications with React, TypeScript, Vite, ESLint, Prettier, and Tailwind CSS.

 ## Installation